YashchenkoBV/computational-geometry/project1/README.md

 ### crust.py

 **Purpose:** `crust.py` reconstructs planar curves from a 2D point cloud using the Crust algorithm (via Delaunay triangulation on lifted points).
+Beyond what was asked in the task, this implementation also provides the visualization of the algorithm output.

 **How to run:**